Take a Hike: Discover the Benefits of Hitting the Trail

 Hiking in nature can support emotional stability.
 A form of active therapy, hiking allows you to clear your mind, disconnect from the hustle and bustle of daily life, and find contentment.

-Hiking also lifts your mood, promotes mindfulness, and reduces negative thought patterns.
+When it comes to the mental benefits of hiking, hiking also lifts your mood, promotes mindfulness, and reduces negative thought patterns.
 As you physically move through a hike, your brain releases endorphins.
 Increased endorphins may relieve the symptoms of stress, anxiety, and depression.

 In addition, fresh air and breathing exercises can raise levels of oxygen in your brain, which consequently raises the levels of serotonin, a neurotransmitter that regulates your mood.
 When your serotonin levels are normal, you feel focused, emotionally stable, calm, and happy.